 - Memory problems

-The only safe way to detox from alcohol is under the supervision of medical professionals by way of medicated-assisted detox.
+The only safe way to detox from alcohol is under the supervision of medical professionals by way of medication-assisted detox.
 By minimizing withdrawal symptoms and having around-the-clock medical care, individuals can rest assured that they will experience a more comfortable detox with minimal complications if any.

 - Sleeping aids to ease insomnia symptoms